MichaelDragan/notebooks/README.md

 # notebooks 0.0.1

-## about
+## About

-I believe that simple is better.

-The idea behind this project is to build an investment strategy that will better help me (or you) invest in Bitcoin (or whatever asset).
+Throughout these notebooks, we'll be exploring the different facets of quantitative analysis.

+Often, I'll be making reference to the [mlfinlab](https://mlfinlab.readthedocs.io/en/latest/getting_started/installation.html) library, and my personal project [trader](https://github.com/MichaelDragan/trader) which we'll be using to interact with various exchanges.

-The hope is that through every iteration, we'll find something that will improve our strategy.
-It's an incremental approach.
+My hope is that with every notebook published here, you'll discover something that can help you with your trading strategy.

+If you're looking for a starting point, check this out: [00_introduction notebook](https://github.com/MichaelDragan/notebooks/blob/master/00_introduction.ipynb).

-I've created a simple starting point in the 00_introduction notebook.
-Every now and again, I'll be adding a new notebook outlining some new hypotheses.
+Every now and again, I'll be adding a new notebook testing out some new idea.
 Stay tuned!

-I hope you enjoy going through these as much as I did making them!

-Please send me some feedback if you have any!
+Please send me some feedback or suggestions if you have any!

+## Getting Started

+### Installation

+Docker instructions coming soon!

-## upcoming (tentative)
+## Future

+### Tentative Release Schedule

-1. 01_alternative_candle_sticks
+1. ~~01_standard_bars~~
 2. 02_labelling
 3. 03_feature_engineering
 4. 04_clustering